 Meanwhile, the technology that allows us to produce eco-plastic that genuinely causes little to no harm to the environment improves all the time.
 As such, when undertaking the search for where to buy biodegradable balloons, we may well see truly biodegradable balloons before too long.

-However, the best thing we can all do in our search for sustainable products and eco-friendly alternatives to plastic and other single-use items such as latex balloons is to avoid materials that we can’t reuse.
+However, the best thing we can all do in our search for sustainable products and alternatives to plastic and other single-use items, such as latex balloons, is to avoid materials that we can’t reuse.
 Or even better, reuse what you already have.

 If we really want to let someone know they are special or that the event they are celebrating is important, we need to be creative enough to find new ways to celebrate that express our joy without trashing our environment.
-We can do this by choosing alternatives to balloons that we don't end up trashing, or worse releasing balloons to pollute the air and land or sea somewhere out of sight.
+We can do this by choosing an environmentally friendly alternative to balloons that we don't end up trashing, or worse, releasing balloons to pollute the air and land or sea somewhere out of sight.

 We composted 'biodegradable' balloons.
 Here's what we found after 16 weeks.
 17 August 2020, by Morgan Gilmour and Jennifer Lavers, phys.org